shakes76/PatternAnalysis-2024/recognition/StableDiffusion-47015746/README.md

     vqvae_trained = False #Change if you already have trained model diffusion_model_trained = False #Change if you already have trained model
 ```

+Hyperparameters such as number of epochs and learning rate can be modified in driver.py.
+Currently, the VQ-VAE has 20 epochs and a learning rate of 0.00001, and the U-Net has 23 epochs and a learning rate of 0.0001.

 ## References